gersteinlab/BC-Design/README.md

 ### Step 1: Prerequisites - CUDA and GCC

-Before creating the Conda environment, please ensure your system meets the following requirements:
+Before creating the Conda environment, please ensure your system meets the following requirements.
+While other versions might also work, our code was developed and tested using the specific versions listed below:

 1.  **CUDA Version:** This project requires **NVIDIA driver support for CUDA 12.1.1**.
     * You can check your NVIDIA driver version by running `nvidia-smi`.
 Ensure it's compatible with CUDA 12.1.1.
 The Conda environment will install the specific CUDA toolkit, but your system's driver must be compatible.